Decathlon/newman-reporter-pullrequest-decorator/README.md

 **Option** | **Remarks**
 --- | ---
-`--reporter-github-pullrequest-repo` | (Required) Usually you can get it from ${{ github.repository }}.
+`--reporter-pullrequest-decorator-repo` | (Required) Usually you can get it from ${{ github.repository }}.
 It follows this pattern : "organization/repository"
-`--reporter-github-pullrequest-token` | (Required) Github token : Usually you can get it from ${{ secrets.GITHUB_TOKEN }} while job is **running**.
+`--reporter-pullrequest-decorator-token` | (Required) Github token : Usually you can get it from ${{ secrets.GITHUB_TOKEN }} while job is **running**.
 For more details : https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret
-`--reporter-github-pullrequest-checkname` | (Optional : Default `newman-check`) Name you want to give to the check name that will be created by the reporter.
+`--reporter-pullrequest-decorator-checkname` | (Optional : Default `newman-check`) Name you want to give to the check name that will be created by the reporter.
 This parameter is useful if you want to wait for a specific check name to be completed inside your workflow.
 See, for example, the following github action : fountainhead/action-wait-for-check@v1.0.0
-`--reporter-github-pullrequest-refcommit` | (Required) Long Commit hash.
+`--reporter-pullrequest-decorator-refcommit` | (Required) Long Commit hash.
 When you run this reporter from a Pull Request.
 You should use : ${{ github.event.pull_request.head.sha }}
 `--reporter-debug` | (Optional : Default `false`) Reporter debug mode `--suppress-exit-code` | (Required) Ensure that asynchronous github API is called before reporter termination.